Py4Phy/PHY432/modules/python/variables_expressions_datatypes.md

 T = \frac{5}{9} (\theta - 32) + 273.15
 $$

-For write a program `tempconverter.py` that takes as input the temperature in Fahrenheit $$\theta$$ and outputs $$T$$.
+Write a program `tempconverter.py` that takes as input the temperature in Fahrenheit $$\theta$$ and outputs $$T$$.